vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 of its incoming channels a message came from, or which of its earlier requests an incoming reply corresponds to.
-A process can use whatever key values it wants when passing them to `zx_object_wait_async()` or `zx_channel_redirect()`.
+A process can use whatever key values it wants when passing them to `zx_object_wait_async()` or `zx_object_set_msgqueue()`.
 We expect that the typical usage will be for a process to treat a key as being a pointer to some data structure in its address space.

 ### "Caller" and "callee"